JulianFP/project-W/doc/installation.rst

 5. Like for the backend you also need a config.yml file for the runner.
 Prepare this file before following the installation steps below.
 You can use the following example as a base (don't forget to replace the <placeholder>!) and modify it to your needs if necessary.
 Put this file into ./runner-config.
 Refer to :ref:`description_runner_config-label` for more information about all the configuration options of the runner.

    .. warning::
-      Please make sure to save 'backend_settings.auth_token' in a secret way on your machine!
-Runner tokens are unique to each runner!
-With it a bad actor could log in to the backend as this runner and accept jobs of possibly any user including their audio files.
-If you accidentally leaked a token, immediately contact an administrator to have the token revoked.
-If you are the administrator, please refer to :ref:`revoke_a_runner-label` for how to do that.
+      Please make sure to store the secrets that are read from an environment variable here in a secret way on your server!
+Some of these secrets would allow a bad actor to gain full access to Project-W including access to all user data!

    In this setup, the auth token and the hugging face token are read from the environment variable 'PROJECT_W_AUTH_TOKEN' and 'PROJECT_W_HF_TOKEN' respectively.
 If you want you can also choose to set it directly in the config, but if you do so please take appropriate measures to keep this config file secret!